lanl/scout/README.md

 		$ export SC_BUILD_DIR=/the/path/to/the/build

   * `SC_BUILD_CMAKE_FLAGS` -- (*Advanced*) This should primarily be used by those who have a detailed
-    understanding of CMake and the configuration parameters within both Scout and LLMV.
+    understanding of CMake and the configuration parameters within both Scout and LLVM.
 The set of provided flags will be passed to CMake as part of the configuration run.
 Full details of this using this option are currently beyond the scope of this document.